FUN ZERMATT WINTER ACTIVITIES IN WINTER

 The summit lift will take you to the highest viewing platform in the Alps, which is at an elevation of 3,900 meters.
 You can turn full circle and see an amazing panorama of 38 peaks, including mountains in Italy, France, and Switzerland.

-There is a restaurant at the top that offers amazing views with your meal if you want to stop and relax for a bit.
-Afterward, you are very close to the Glacier Palace, which is a really cool museum of sorts.
-Housed inside of a glacier, you’ll find ice crystals and ice sculptures once you enter.
+A restaurant at the top offers amazing views with your meal if you want to stop and relax for a bit.
+Afterward, you are very close to the Glacier Palace, a really cool museum of sorts.
+Housed inside a glacier, you’ll find ice crystals and ice sculptures once you enter.

 Who doesn’t love a winter train ride through the mountains?
-If you want to take a break from active winter activities in Zermatt, then take the Gornergrat Bahn.
 This mountain rack railway will take you from the town of Zermatt up to the top of Gornergrat.
 But the destination is only half the fun, as the train ride is really cool.

 From the Gornergrat Bahn, you can watch the breathtaking views unfold as you climb another 1,500 meters from Zermatt to 3,000 meters above sea level.
 Sit back, relax, and don’t forget to take some pictures.
 You don’t often get to climb the Alps by train!

-So, while Zermatt is a perfect placebo visit all-year round, Zermatt in winter is especially charming.
+So, while Zermatt is a perfect place to visit all year round, Zermatt in winter is especially charming.
 There is so much more to do than just winter sports – though this surely alone is reason enough to visit.
-So, if you are headed to Zermatt in the winter months, I hope, this winter travel guide helps you planning your trip to this cute town.
+If you are headed to Zermatt in the winter months, I hope this winter travel guide helps you plan your trip to this cute town.